-Internationally, the EU is party to the UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions and has secured an exemption from the WTO's free-trade rules (the ‘cultural exception’), that entitles EU countries to place limits on imports of cultural items like films.
+Internationally, the EU is party to the UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions and has secured an exemption from the WTO's free-trade rules (the ‘cultural exception’), that entitles EU countries to limit imports of cultural items like films.

-To this end, government grants to public broadcasters are excepted from the EU's strict rules on state subsidies - provided the funding is used for public-service goals and does not unfairly disadvantage private broadcasters.
+Government grants to public broadcasters are therefore exempt from the EU's strict rules on state subsidies, as long as the funding is used for public service goals and does not unfairly disadvantage private sector broadcasters.

-The 7-yearaims to strengthen Europe’s cultural and creative sectors by providing funding for at least:
+The 7-year Creative Europe programme aims to strengthen Europe’s cultural and audiovisual sectors by providing funding for at least:

 Updated in November 2014

 This publication is part of the 'European Union explained' series